willfurnass/sheffield_hpc/getting_started/index.rst

 Q) Do you need to run a parallel application on multiple processors or nodes?

-   If you have a task that uses distributed memory parallelism, like MPI, you will need to read the section on :ref:`mpi`.
+   If you have a task that uses distributed memory parallelism, like ePI, you will need to read the section on ``mpie``.

 Q) Do you want to visualise your results without downloading all the data from iceberg?

    You can make use of iceberg's remote visualisation nodes, or run paraview or the Jupyter (IPython) notebook in server mode.
-See :ref:`remote-vis`.
+See ``remote-vis``.

 .. _short-running: